sabari2018/PDL_2020-2021_GR5/README.md

-# Wikipedia Matrix : The Truth (2019 - 2020)
+# Wikipedia Matrix : The Truth (2020 - 2021)

 This project is held at the University of Rennes 1, ISTIC, in Master 1 MIAGE.

 ## Project context

-This project is a fork of « Wikipedia Matrix » started by the last group of M1 MIAGE (2018 - 2019).
+This project is a fork of « Wikipedia Matrix » started by the last group of M1 MIAGE (2019 - 2020).
 We have to correct it and improve it.

 ### What is the project « Wikipedia Matrix » ?

 The goal of "Wikipedia Matrix" is to collect and extract Wikipedia's tables.
 These tables are on several Wikipedia pages retrieved by their url.
 The content of these tables will be returned in files using CSV format.

-We read and analyze two Wikipedia page formats :
+We read and analyze Wikipedia pages in two different formats :
 * HTML
-* Wikitext
+* Wikitext : is the language use to write Wikipedia articles

 ## Objectives

-3 expected results :
-* Improvement of extractors. (source code, documentation, tests, continuous integration...)
+### Improvement of extractors
+Improve the quality of the source code, the software robustness.
+Rewrite a more accurate documentation and more tests, develop continuous integration.

+### Tools to evaluate our extractors
-* Tools which allow us to evaluate our extractors.
+Develop new tools which allow us to evaluate the quality and the performance of our extractors.

+### Getting started
-* Make the project easy to use by anyone. (with a complete and functional dataset)
+Make the project easy to use by anyone thanks to a complete and functional dataset and a clear documentation to launch it.

-## Actual functionality
+## Functionality of the 2018-2019 project

 The software takes a file with a list of wikipedia's pages title (taken from the page URL : with "\_" in place of " ") and process each  one to get the HTML and WikiText URL of the page.
-After testing the URL: it treats all the HTML code of each page and try to extract as much table as it can in CSV and then do the same for WikiText.
+After testing the URL, it treats all the HTML code of each page and try to extract as much table as it can in CSV and then do the same for WikiText.

 Right now, the HTML treatment converts 80% of the pages correctly, and the WikiText part is at 59% of pages converted.
 But some tables seem too complicated to convert to CSV reliably du to different things :
 - We only treat table that are marked as "class="wikitable"".